Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 5: Hold the Initial Board of Directors Meeting

-During the first board meeting, the board of directors will, at a minimum, elect the officers of the Corporation (the President, Vice President, Treasurer, and Secretary).
+During the first board meeting, the board of directors will, at minimum, elect the corporation’s officers (the President, Vice President, Treasurer, and Secretary).
 They will also typically review and approve corporate bylaws, choose a bank, issue shares of stock, and decide whether the Corporation will be taxed as a C corporation or S corporation.

 It’s critical to remember that taking meeting minutes at all meetings is necessary to protect the shareholders from lawsuits and court actions.
-The minutes provide a record of all decisions and actions taken during the meeting.
-Minutes aren’t filed with the state, however, they need to be stored with other Corporate documents.
+The minutes provide a written record of all decisions and actions taken during the meeting.
+Minutes aren’t filed with the state but should be stored along with other corporate documents.

 Step 6: Issue Shares of Stock

-In exchange for money or services, the Corporation can exchange shares of stock.
+The corporation can exchange shares of stock in exchange for money or services.
 The number of shares of stock issued cannot be more than the number of authorized shares listed in the Articles of Incorporation.

 Step 7: Obtain an EIN

 The EIN or Employer Identification Number (also called a Federal Employer Identification Number, FEIN, or Tax ID Number) is a unique 9-digit tax identification number assigned to a business by the Internal Revenue Service (IRS).
-Similar to a social security number for an individual, the EIN identifies the Corporation for tax purposes.
+Like an individual’s social security number, the EIN identifies the Corporation for tax purposes.
 The EIN will be needed to hire employees, open a bank account, register for business licenses and permits, file tax returns, and more.

-There is no cost for the EIN when registering through the IRS.
+The EIN is free when registering through the IRS.
 The number is available immediately when applying through the IRS website; however, you can also register by phone, fax, or mailing IRS Form SS-4.

 Step 8: Elect the Corporation’s Form of Federal Income Taxation